Hakej/bash-scripts/README.md

-# bash-scripts
+# Linux Scripts
-Collection of bash scripts I'm using in Linux operating systems.
+Collection of scripts/shortcuts I'm using on Linux operating systems.